gradido/gradido/docu/Concepts/TechnicalRequirements/UC_Introduction_of_Gradido-ID.md

 ###### UsedChannel

-define the contact channel for which this entry is confirmed by the user e.g. main address (default), infomail, contracting, advertisings, ...
+define the contact channel for which this entry is confirmed by the user e.g. main contact (default), infomail, contracting, advertisings, ...

 ```
   @Column({ length: 255, unique: true, nullable: false, collation: 'utf8mb4_unicode_ci' })